sst/guide/_chapters/handle-cors-in-serverless-apis.md

 date: 2021-08-17 00:00:00
 lang: en
 ref: handle-cors-in-serverless-apis
 description: In this chapter we'll look at how to configure CORS in our serverless API.
-We'll be adding these settings in our SST Api construct and in our Lambda function responses.
+We'll be adding these settings in our SST ApiGatewayV2 component and in our Lambda function responses.
 comments_id: handle-cors-in-serverless-apis/2175
 ---